tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 Using `stack new` sets up a `src/Lib.hs` and a `app/Main.hs`.
-While not having read up on the conventional use of these files, my guess is that `Lib.hs` is for any functionality that might become a library, keeping things as generic as possible, and main is for code specific to this application: where to read the data from, error handling, etc.  Although, especially for earlier problems, this separation will be somewhat artificial.
+While not having read up on the conventional use of these files, my guess is that `Lib.hs` is for any functionality that might become a library, keeping things as generic as possible, and `Main.hs` is for code specific to this application: where to read the data from, error handling, etc.  Although, especially for earlier problems, this separation will be somewhat artificial.
 I'm not going to get too worried about what's in what file, but use it to get used to exporting and importing.